Node similarity distribution of complex networks and its application in link prediction: Common neighbor based similarity distribution

+For the generated BA network, the average node degree is $\langle k \rangle =2m$, and the node degree distribution obeys the power law with exponent three.
+When constructing the links of a new node, the overall times of node selection should be no less than $m$ because of duplication.
+Assume that for node~$i$ the expected node selection times in the link construction process is $T_i$.
+Then, the overall connection probability of nodes $i$ and $j$ with $j<i$ satisfies

-By Eq.
-(16) we obtain $\Gamma_{ij}$ and thus $\Gamma_{ji}$ (since they are equal).
-Then, we update the node degree with $k_j(i+1)=k_j(i)+\Gamma_{ji}$.
-After obtaining the connection probabilities of all node pairs, we substitute them into Eqs.
-(2)-(5) to calculate the CNS distribution of the BA model.
+By equation (20) we obtain $\Gamma_{ij}$ and thus $\Gamma_{ji}$ (since they are equal).
+Thus, we update the node degree with

-Figure 4 shows the CNS distribution of the BA scale-free networks with $N=1,000$, and $\langle k \rangle=50$ for node pairs, where the simulation results and analytical results are consistent with each other.
-Clearly, all the three CNS distributions, $P_c$, $P_d$ and $P_a$, approximately follow the power-law distributions with long tails, the power-law parameters of which are given in the corresponding subfigures.
-The results of the static model (ST) \cite{Goh01} and the configuration model \cite{newmanmej01} are provided in the supplemental material \cite{supplemental_material}.
+After obtaining the connection probabilities of all node pairs, we substitute them into equations (2)--(5) to calculate the CNS distribution of the BA model.
+Figure 4 shows the CNS distribution of node pairs in a BA scale-free network with $N=1,000$, and $\langle k \rangle=50$, where the simulation results and analytical results are consistent with each other.
+Clearly all the three CNS distributions, $P_c$, $P_d$ and $P_a$, approximately follow the power law distributions with long tails, whose parameters are given in the corresponding subfigures, respectively.

-\subsection{Real-world networks}
+\subsection{Real-World Networks}

-We also consider the real-world networks and select some typical network data downloaded from the Stanford Network Analysis ~Platform (SNAP) \cite{dataset1} and the Koblenz Network Collection (KONECT) \cite{dataset2}.
-All the network data are processed by ignoring the directions of the links and deleting the multiple and self connections.
-The CNS distributions of these real-world networks for all the connected node pairs are given in FIG. 5.
-From FIG. 5, we see that for most of the real-world networks the CNS distributions of connected node pairs approximately follow the power law with various power-law parameters.
-Also, for some specific real-world networks, the CNS of connected node pairs follows the exponential law.
+We also consider real-world networks and select some typical network data downloaded from the Stanford Network Analysis Platform (SNAP)~\cite{dataset1} and the Koblenz Network Collection (KONECT)~\cite{dataset2}, whose statistics are marked on Figure 5.
+All the network data are processed by ignoring the directions of links and deleting the multiple and self-connections.
+The CNS distributions of connected node pairs in these real-world networks are shown in Figure 5.
+We can observe that for most of the real-world networks, the CNS distributions of connected node pairs approximately follow the power law with various parameters.
+We can also observe that for some specific real-world networks, the CNS of connected node pairs obeys the exponential law.